agizopacifique-beep/JIRA-Help-Desk-SLA-Project-Ticketing-System/README.md

 ## What This Is

-Help desk failures are rarely about missing technical knowledge.
-They happen because a ticket sat unacknowledged too long, or an SLA breach didn't trigger anything until someone complained.
-This project builds the infrastructure that catches those gaps automatically -- SLA rules, escalation logic, and automation that runs without anyone having to remember to check.
+What This Is

-The project runs on Jira Service Management's free tier.
-I set up a full IT help desk for a fictional company called TechBridge IT Help Desk, configured priority-based SLA rules that match real enterprise targets, wired up three automation rules to handle ticket assignment and escalation without manual steps, then ran 9 tickets through the system from open to resolved.
+This project is a fully functional IT help desk environment built in Jira Service Management.
+The goal was hands-on practice with the tools enterprises actually use -- not just reading about them.
+I configured the SLA framework, wired up automation rules, and ran real ticket scenarios through the system from open to resolved.
+The setup covers what most IT support roles expect on day one: knowing how tickets move, when escalation kicks in, and what a breach looks like before it becomes a problem.
 ---

 ## The Problem I Was Solving